Go Back

 • Gradually add water while stirring, whisking until a smooth, lump-free batter forms.

-• Dip fish or chicken filets into the batter, coating them entirely to create an even layer.
+• Dip fish filets into the batter, coating them entirely to create an even layer.

 • Fry until the exterior turns a rich golden brown and the protein is cooked through.